-To put into practice the knowledge gained from course work, you complete field experiences in a variety of school library settings.
-Upon completion of required course work, students with a teaching license register for LIS 7283 Clinical Experience and Supervised Student Teaching.
-If you do not have a teaching license you will register for LIS 7286 Clinical Experience and Supervised Student Teaching.
-LIS 7283 and LIS 7286 do NOT count toward the MLIS degree.
+To put into practice the knowledge gained from course work, students complete field experiences in a variety of school library settings.
+Upon completion of required course work, students with a teaching license register for LIS 7283 Clinical Experience/Student Teaching.
+Students who do not have a teaching license must register for LIS 7286 Clinical Experience/Student Teaching.

 STUDENTS WHO DO NOT HOLD MINNESOTA TEACHING CREDENTIALS

-If you do not hold Minnesota teaching credentials you must complete the courses listed above (nine specific LIS courses, nine elective credits and LIS 7286) and must also complete the following education courses, required to meet Minnesota state licensing requirements.
-These courses may be taken before or at the same time as the four core MLIS courses.
+If students do not hold Minnesota teaching credentials, they must complete the courses listed above (eleven specific LIS courses and three elective credits) and the following education and psychology courses required to meet Minnesota state licensing requirements.
+These courses may be taken before or at the same time as the core MLIS courses.